AndieWill510/tinydoor/README.md

 The book refuses:

-- cure narratives that treat ND as the problem;
+- cure narratives that treat us as the problem;
 - shame disguised as treatment;
 - compliance sold as care;
-- rhetoric that blames NDers for surviving hostile environments;
+- rhetoric that blames us for surviving hostile environments;
 - advice that assumes unlimited money, time, energy, executive function, transportation, or social support;
 - chapters that become so long they abandon the reader mid-crisis;
 - academic authority without lived accountability;